 The FDA issued an official FDA guidance on the management of Postmarket Cybersecurity in 2016.
-This guidance provides recommendations for medical devices manufacturers, many of which are not yet widely adopted.
-From Coordinated Disclosure, to ISAO’s, this post will attempt to summarize the guidance.
+This guidance provides recommendations for medical device manufacturers, many of which are not yet widely adopted.
+From Coordinated Disclosure, to ISAOs, this post will attempt to summarize the guidance.

-Below is a well known “word-cloud” of default passwords to medical devices.
+Below is a well known “word cloud” of default passwords to medical devices.
 To provide serviceability, the user manuals recommended their users not change the default password.
 Consequently, thousands of devices were on networks, with authentication using default passwords shown below.
-These passwords were not secret or hidden, they are publicly available in the manuals:
+These passwords were not secret or hidden, but were publicly available in the manuals:

-Some of the more recent cyber related incidents for medical device cybersecurity include:
+Below are some of the more recent cyber-related incidents for medical device cybersecurity:

 A coordinated vulnerability disclosure program provides a method by which vulnerabilities can be reported to the manufacturer and subsequently handled.
 It needs to provide the methodology by which anyone who finds a vulnerability can report it.
-For example, if a researcher discovers a vulnerability, how does he or she report it to the manufacturer in a way for them to take notice?
-A coordinated disclosure policy includes publicly available reporting instructions, and describes how that input is to be handled, and the risk controlled.
+For example, if a researcher discovers a vulnerability, how do they report it to the manufacturer and get them to notice it?
+A coordinated disclosure policy includes publicly available reporting instructions, and describes how that input is handled, and how the risk will be controlled.

 Why have a Coordinated Disclosure Program (besides that the FDA says to)?

 As part of the federal acknowledgement of the cybersecurity threat, EO 13691 promotes private sector ISAOs to serve as focal points for cybersecurity information sharing and collaboration.
 The FDA considers participation by manufacturers as critical, and has provided several benefits to those who are members.
 For example, if a vulnerability is found, the manufacturer must report it to the FDA UNLESS all three of the below conditions apply: